-A handful of technology platforms mediate a growing share of commerce and communications.
-Structuring access to markets, these firms act as gatekeepers for billions of dollars in economic activity.
+A handful of technology platforms mediate a growing share of online commerce and communications.
+Structuring access to markets, these firms function as gatekeepers for billions of dollars in economic activity.
 While recent debate about tech platform power has focused on scale, a key feature these firms share is their structure.
-By being integrated across various lines of business, dominant platforms compete with the companies that now depend on them.
-This creates a core conflict of interest that platforms can exploit to entrench their dominance, thwart competition, and stifle innovation.
+By being integrated across lines of business, dominant platforms compete with the companies that now depend on them.
+This structure enables platforms to discriminate against and extort value from rival businesses, threatening to undermine innovation and the competitive process.

 Keywords: Competition Policy, Antitrust, Tech